 This depends a lot on the issue that you are hoping to address in therapy and what your goals are.
 However, you should expect to have a sense fairly early whether the work we are doing is helping you move toward your goals.
 I will provide you with opportunities to evaluate along the way and give me feedback on how effective our work is for you.
 This can serve as our road map for the end of therapy.

 Can I cancel or reschedule my appointment?

 Yes.
 I require 24-hours notice to cancel or reschedule an appointment.
 For missed sessions and cancellations given within 24 hours of the beginning of your session time, I charge the full session fee.

 What are you rates?

-My current rate for individual therapy and couples counseling session is $170 per 50 minute session.
+My current rate for individual therapy and couples counseling session is $170 per 50 to 55-minute session.
 Longer sessions for couples are prorated at this rate.
 I accept payment in the form of cash, check, credit cards, and debit cards (including FSA/HSA cards).

 Can I use my insurance?